Gluten-Free Bagels

 • In the bowl of a stand-up mixer add the granulated sugar and warm water, stir to dissolve the sugar.
 Add the yeast and stir to combine.
 Cover with a kitchen towel and let sit for 5 minutes, until it becomes frothy.

 • Add the gluten-free flour, psyllium powder, baking powder, salt, and brown sugar to the yeast mixture and beat on low speed for 2 minutes with the dough hook attachment.
-Add the butter and apple cider vinegar and beat on medium for 5 minutes, until the dough is sticky and stiff.
+Add the apple cider vinegar and butter and beat on medium for 5 minutes, until the dough is sticky and stiff.

 • Transfer the dough to the greased oven-proof bowl and cover with plastic wrap and then a kitchen towel.
 Place in the oven to rise for 20 minutes.